jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/README.md

 ## Key feature

-Normal algorithms only compare anterior and posterior bounding boxes and cannot compare all the duplicate bounding boxes (When there are >= three bounding boxes on the same object).
+Normal algorithms only compare anterior and posterior bounding boxes and cannot compare all the duplicate bounding boxes (when there are more than 2 bounding boxes on the same object).

 ![image](https://user-images.githubusercontent.com/56544982/143669646-9175078c-9404-49a0-92bb-b7ff4fe58d0e.png)